- Minimum GPA: 3.0

 Students must have at least intermediate-high proficiency in French to enroll in the program.
 Students who wish may also enroll in Modern Standard Arabic, which is offered at seven different levels.
 All courses, other than Moroccan and Modern Standard Arabic, are taught in French exclusively for the AMIDEAST program, and students take classes only with other program participants.

-All lectures, readings and written work in this program are in French.
+Please note: All lectures, readings and written work in this program are in French.
+(In fact, an application requirement for admission to the program is a sample of writing in French.)
 Library resources of the AMIDEAST Education Abroad Program and the National Library of Morocco are available to students on the program.
 In addition, a Moroccan graduate student will be assigned to each course to assist students.

 Housing and Meals